matteoventuri7/MinimalApiCrud/README.md

 # MinimalApiCrud

+## Nuget package

+You can use MinimalApiCrud installing the Nuget package from here [https://www.nuget.org/packages/MinimalApiCrud](https://www.nuget.org/packages/MinimalApiCrud)

 ## What is it?

 It's a very simple library that permit to create CRUD endpoints for your entities.